-Australian and New Zealand Standard Classification of Occupations (ANZSCO ABS Cat.
-No. 1220.0).
+Australian and New Zealand Standard Classification of Occupations (Australian Bureau of Statistics (ABS), catalogue number 1220.0).
 ANZSCO is a skill-based classification used to classify all occupations and jobs in the Australian and New Zealand labour markets.

 |The last pay date of the annual reference period.

 |The last pay fortnight of the annual reference period.